 Planning & Control

 We focus on Demand Driven planning techniques (summarised in the graphic below and in partnership with the Demand Driven Institute).
-However we can assist in any type of supply network planning and control hierarchy.
+However we can assist in any type of planning system development.
 We are careful not to represent any software companies.

 S&OP and Forecasting

-We leave the design of S&OP management processes and sophisticated forecasting systems to other best-of-breed consultants like The Oliver Wight Company.
+We leave the design of S&OP management processes and sophisticated forecasting systems to other best-of-breed consultants.